Department of Nursing Science

 Welcome to the Department of Nursing Science at Lincoln University established in 1970.
 Nursing is an exciting profession that provides an essential service to individuals, families and communities experiencing health and illness.

 Lincoln University has initial approval from the Missouri State Board of Nursing to admit 30 students per semester to the four-year Bachelor of Science in Nursing (BSN) program.
 The university will also seek national accreditation.
-Applications are now being accepted for the Fall 2014 class.
-Admisison to the four-year BSN program is based on GPA in prerequisite courses, ACT score, completed application and letters of reference.
-Applications are accepted every spring and fall semester.
-Please send inquiries to email@example.com or call (573) 681-5421 to attend an informational session.
+Admission to the four-year BSN program is based on GPA in prerequisite courses, ACT score, completed application and letters of reference.
+Applications and reference letters are due the second Tuesday in September for spring admission and the second Tuesday in February for fall admission.

 The AAS and four-year BSN programs will run concurrently until the last AAS nursing class graduates in December 2015 and the four-year BSN program is fully implemented.